Damon118/MS2---Visit-Dingle-Co.-Kerry/testing.md

 ![Contact](./assets/testing-images/contactform.png)

 - "I want to see the recommended spots to visit on an interactive map."
-This requirement is met through the use of the Google Maps Api.
+This requirement is met through the use of the Google Maps API.
 There are four markers on the map which correspond to the recommended places to visit cards.
 The markers are clickable and provide some further information about the location to the user.

 ![Map](./assets/testing-images/interactivemap.png)